MiriamKrausz/Employees-project/README.md

 ![Employees managment](/employee_client/src/assets/images/screenshot.png)

 This project is a web application built to manage employee lists for organizations.
 It allows users to view, add, edit, and delete employee information.
 The application consists of a front-end built with Angular 17 and Angular Material design libraries, and a back-end built with .NET 6.
 The user interface of the application includes a table displaying employee details such as first name, last name, ID, and start date.
 Users can add, edit, and delete employees directly from the table.
-Additionally, the application provides options for adding additional information such as date of birth, gender, and roles dynamically.
+Additionally, the application provides options for adding additional information such as date of birth, gender, and positions dynamically.

 ## Features